From magnificent Istanbul to the beaches of the Turquoise Coast, here are the top places to visit in Türkiye. Shutterstock

 Best for rugged beauty

-The vast landscapes of Türkiye's far east have a remote ruggedness unmatched elsewhere in the country.
-Perhaps best known to travelers as the terminus of the Doğu Ekpresi (Eastern Express), a popular and scenic overnight train trip from Ankara, the border city of Kars retains striking architecture from its years as a Russian outpost in the 1800s.
+The vast landscapes of Türkiye's remote far east have a ruggedness that is unmatched elsewhere in the country.
+The border city of Kars is best known to travelers as the terminus of the Doğu Ekpresi (Eastern Express) – a popular and scenic overnight train trip from Ankara – but it's worth pausing to admire the striking architecture left behind from the city's time as a Russian outpost in the 1800s.
 Nearby are the extensive and evocative UNESCO-listed ruins of Ani, an ancient Armenian capital.

 8. Gallipoli and the North Aegean

-Cemeteries devoted to the tens of thousands of soldiers who died in bloody battles on the Gallipoli Peninsula during WWI are scattered around bucolic rolling hills, all the more poignant amidst such serenely beautiful landscapes.
+The northern section of the Aegean coast is steeped in history, some ancient, some recent and raw.
+Cemeteries devoted to the tens of thousands of soldiers who died in bloody battles on the Gallipoli Peninsula during WWI lie scattered around bucolic hills, feeling all the more poignant amidst such serenely beautiful landscapes.

-The area is also the gateway to Türkiye's North Aegean coast, a more relaxed alternative to the Mediterranean where you can take a leisurely tour of pleasant seaside towns like Ayvalık and Foça, the island wineries of Bozcaada, the ancient city of Troy (with its standout museum) and the spectacularly sited hilltop acropolis of Bergama.
+The area is also the gateway to the northern section of Türkiye's Aegean coast, a more relaxed alternative to the resorts along the Turquoise Coast, where you can take a leisurely tour of pleasant seaside towns like Ayvalık and Foça and visit the island wineries of Bozcaada.
+The region is also home to the ancient ruins of Troy (with a standout museum) and the spectacularly sited hilltop acropolis of Bergama.

 9. Safranbolu

-Named for the saffron that was grown and traded here for centuries, Safranbolu is today popular with visitors who come to soak in its old Ottoman atmosphere.
-Many of the town’s historic wood-framed mansions have been restored and converted into picture-perfect boutique hotels, cafes and restaurants.
+Named for the precious saffron that was grown and traded here for centuries, Safranbolu is today popular with visitors who come to soak up its elegant Ottoman atmosphere.
+Many of the town’s historic wood-framed mansions have been restored to their original 17th-century grandeur, and converted into picture-perfect boutique hotels, cafes and restaurants.

 10. Pamukkale

-The bright-white terraces of Pamukkale are surely one of the most photographed sites in Türkiye, incongruously gleaming above the rural town like freshly fallen snow.
-The warm mineral water that flows through them was the basis for the ancient spa city of Hierapolis, whose extensive remains sprawl out along the hilltop next to the famous travertines.
+Created by tricking mineral waters over millennia, the bright-white travertines (terraces) of Pamukkale are surely one of the most photographed sites in Türkiye, gleaming incongruously above this rural town like freshly fallen snow.
+The naturally warm water that flows through the pools was the basis for the ancient spa city of Hierapolis, whose extensive ruins sprawl out along the adjacent hilltop.
+Today, you can enjoy the warm waters at various spa resorts set outside the terraces area.

-Planning tip: Pamukkale also makes a good base for visiting other nearby ancient sites like Laodicea, Tripolis and – most notably – the gorgeous ruins of Afrodisias with its impressive collection of Roman marble sculptures.
+Planning Tip: Pamukkale makes a good base for visiting other ancient sites such as Laodicea, Tripolis and – most notably – the gorgeous ruined city of Afrodisias with its impressive collection of Roman marble sculptures.

 Explore related stories